 The three biggies so will draw so many guests that the other attractions in Future World will not develop long waits until 11 a.m. or later.

 Between 9 and 11 a.m., crowds build in Future World.
-Even when World Showcase opens (usually 11 a.m. but sometimes noon), more people are entering Future World than are leaving for the Showcase.
+Even when World Showcase opens (usually 11 a.m.), more people are entering Future World than are leaving for the Showcase.
 Attendance continues building in Future World between noon and 2 p.m.
 World Showcase attendance builds rapidly as lunch approaches.
 Exhibits at the far end of World Showcase Lagoon report capacity audiences from about noon through 6:30 or 7:30 p.m.

 Visitors aware of the congestion at Spaceship Earth can take advantage of the excellent opportunities it provides for escaping waits at other Future World attractions.

 The Magic Kingdom's premier attractions are situated on the far perimeters of its lands to distribute crowds evenly.
 Epcot's cluster of attractions in Future World holds the greater part of the throng in the smaller part of the park.
-World Showcase has only two major draws--Maelstrom in Norway and The American Adventure--but these are not in the same league as the three Super Headliners in Future World, and consequently there is no compelling reason to rush to see them.
+World Showcase currently has only one major draw —The American Adventure—but this is not in the same league as the three Super Headliners in Future World, and consequently there is no compelling reason to rush to see it.
+(Note that will likely change once Frozen-themed attractions open in the Norway Pavilion in 2016.)
 The bottom line: crowds build all morning and into early afternoon in Future World.
 Not until the evening meal approaches do crowds equalize in Future World and World Showcase.
 Evening crowds in World Showcase, however, don't compare in size to morning and midday crowds in Future World.
 Attendance throughout Epcot is normally lighter in the evening.

 Some guests leave Epcot in the early evening, but the vast majority exit en masse after IllumiNations.
 Upwards of 30,000 people head for the parking lot and monorail station at once.
 Though quite a mob, closing time congestion at Epcot doesn't compare with the post-fireworks gridlock at the Magic Kingdom.
 One primary reason for the easier departure from Epcot is that its parking lot is adjacent to the park, not separated from it by a lake as at the Magic Kingdom.
 At the Magic Kingdom, departing visitors form bottlenecks at the monorail to the Transportation and Ticket Center and main parking lot.
 At Epcot, they proceed directly to their cars.